username

 Overview

-The Collier Seminole State Park Adventure Trail is roughly 17 miles Southeast of Naples, FL and borders the Florida Everglades.
+The Collier Seminole State Park Adventure Trail is roughly 17 miles southeast of Naples, FL, and borders the Florida Everglades.
 This hike is flat, and involves a road and a narrow trail through a nature area, some of which is grassy, and contains palm trees, some pines, and a variety of other sub-tropical plant life.
-It was obvious that there was a fire that burned some parts of this areas.
+It was evident that there was a fire that burned some parts of this area.
 It's possible to see alligators in this area but I have not seen them near any trails.
-It would be more likely to see them in or alongside the main creek or canal which is West of the road traveling North/South.
+It would be more likely to see them in or alongside the main creek or canal which is west of the road traveling north/south.

 Hike

-Park at the picnic area which is 0.2 miles Southeast of the trailhead and on the South side of the road.
-At the trailhead there is mention of driving 0.6 miles to some Ranger station, paying a fee, but since the instructions were inconvenient and there was no mention of what the fee was, we decided to skip doing that.
+Park at the picnic area which is 0.2 miles southeast of the trailhead and on the south side of the road.
+At the trailhead, there is mention of driving 0.6 miles to some Ranger station and paying a fee, but since the instructions were inconvenient and there was no mention of what the fee was, we decided to skip doing that.
 Maybe if there was a way to pay online, and it wasn't so damn inconvenient, we'd pay.
 I also figured since we didn't park at the trailhead, the fee wasn't really necessary.

 Leave No Trace and +Add a Triplog after your hike to support this local community.